wtsi-ssg/wr/docs/integrations/nextflow.rst

 .. note::
-    In the future, ``wr cloud deploy`` may have an option to mount a bucket for you, making this much easier.
-Get in touch if you'd like this feature sooner rather than later.
+    In the future, ``wr cloud deploy`` may have an option to mount a bucket for you, making this much easier. :ref:`get-in-touch` if you'd like this feature sooner rather than later.

 Deploy using your desired image and/or script, and mention any config files your script might need (``~/.s3cfg`` is copied over by default, but if following the